 Well, I’ve done five excerpts from the book, so I thought it might be time for a “detour.”
 Aside from travel, one of my great interests is food — primarily food history and food as it relates to culture.
-If you click on the link to Hungry Magazine, at right, you can see a lot of my stuff under food history and travel.
-But I thought that here I’d share a little foodie insight into Australia, along with a recipe for a classic Australian food item — Anzac biscuits.
+So I thought that here I’d share a little foodie insight into Australia, along with a recipe for a classic Australian food item — Anzac biscuits.

 “Biscuit” is Australian (and British) for what Americans call a cookie.
 Anzac (or, more properly, ANZAC) is an acronym for Australia New Zealand Army Corps.
 The corps, which served with distinction in World War I, is probably best known for its heroic service during the bloody Gallipoli Peninsula campaign.
 (A glimpse of this ill-fated campaign can be had in the wonderful, devastating Australian movie Gallipoli, which stars a very young Mel Gibson.)
 Though the fighting was vicious and very costly for the ANZACs, the Turks came to admire the heroism and high spirits of the corps, and called them the New Spartans.